jspricke/python-icstask/README.rst

 VEVENT entries
 ~~~~~~~~~~~~~~

-This project only handles VEVENT entries.
+This project only handles VTODO entries.
 If you wan to import VEVENT entries try something like:

 ::